 M E M B E R S H I P

 At City Bible Church, we believe that the local church is a people and not a place - and so we practice formal and meaningful membership.
-It's formal in that we have a process by which we welcome new members in; meaningful in that this isn't just a way to track people and numbers, but there is a biblical beauty and purpose for membership.
+It's formal in that we have a process by which we welcome new members in.
+Meaningful in that this isn't just a way to track people and numbers, but we see a biblical beauty and purpose for membership.

 And so, though all are welcome to visit and attend our worship gatherings, our desire for you is to commit as a member; to covenant with us as we aim to know Christ and make Him known!